 Expert speakers have included marriage and family counselors, photographers, physicians, physical therapists, speech pathologists, sign-language instructors and yogis.

 “It’s so far beyond infant acne and baby food,” Van Den Boomen explains.
 “Part of our mission is to introduce moms to community resources.
 We’re not just a sales pitch – we offer education and let people know what our community has to offer.”

 Something wonderful that happens is that many of the moms even form play groups that continue to meet outside of class.

 “Moms are always coming up to me, even years later, and telling me they’re still meeting with the play group that was formed at our classes,” she shares.

-Siri Pannell stayed with the group for the full year, and continues to meet with a core group of Aniston’s fellow “graduates” for playdates.
+Siri Pannell stayed with the group for the full year, and continued to meet with a core group of Aniston’s fellow “graduates” for playdates.

 “One of the best and most amazing things that happens is that people reach out to one another and make connections.
 Social networking is all very well and fine, but there’s nothing like being together face-to-face, sharing laughter, tears and hugs.
 What hasn’t changed, and what will never change, is that amazing energy of women getting together and helping each other.
 There’s nothing like that energy, no matter what technology offers.”

 Learn about Maternity Care at EvergreenHealth